Anurag-Chevendra/movie_db/README.md

 ## Few words
 Yes i am aware, all my api keys are visible.

-yes it looks like shit but i ain't no expert there.
+yes it looks like shit (arguable honestly) but i ain't no expert there.

 it gets the job done.